 - 15.1.5.1 Add: When Contract Time has been extended, as provided under this Paragraph 4.3.7.1, such extension of time shall not be considered as justifying extra compensation to the Contractor for Administrative costs or other such reasons. - 15.1.5.2 Add: In planning his construction schedule within the agreed Contract Time, it shall be assumed that the Contractor has anticipated the amount of adverse weather conditions normal to site of the Work for the season or seasons of the year involved.
-Only those weather delays attributable to other than normal weather conditions will be considered by the Architect if the critical path of schedule is affected.
-The contractor shall include an allowance of 21 weather days in the contract. - 15.1.2 Add: Mediation will be the first step in solving claims.
+Only those weather delays attributable to other than normal weather conditions will be considered by the Architect if critical path of schedule is affected.
+A five year average will be used for calculating adverse weather.
+The Newport Weather Station will be used as a reporting station. - 15.1.2 Add: Mediation will be the first step in solving claims.
 Arbitration shall be used to settle disputes or claims only if both parties agree to arbitration, otherwise, all disputes and claims shall be settled by normal legal means.